Harry Conneally

 Harry Conneally is a third-year Fine Art student at Curtin University, specializing in painting, drawing, and printmaking.
 His work navigates the intersections of technology, memory, and geography, examining how digital mapping and urbanization shape our perception of place and presence.
-Through both traditional and digital processes, Conneally reconstructs fragmented landscapes and urban environments, revealing what is lost, overlooked, or erased by time, conflict, and shifting global interest.
+Through both traditional and digital processes, Harry reconstructs fragmented landscapes and urban environments, revealing what is lost, overlooked, or erased by time, conflict, and shifting global interest.

 In painting, he turns his focus to the loneliness embedded in contemporary, tech-driven urban life.
 His compositions evoke the isolation of individuals navigating hyper-connected yet emotionally distant environments, where digital presence often replaces genuine human connection.
 Through layered textures, fragmented forms, and expressive mark-making, he captures the alienation of modern cityscapes—places teeming with people yet defined by solitude.